Local development of trading strategies

 Use this command in your environment to install the latest version from the git repository:

-python -m pip install --upgrade git+git://github.com/quantiacs/toolbox.git
+python -m pip install --upgrade git+https://github.com/quantiacs/toolbox.git

 Google Colab support